griesmey/awesome-machine-learning/README.md

 * [ccv](https://github.com/liuliu/ccv)
 * [OpenCV](http://opencv.org) - OpenCV has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
 It has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
+* [CXXNET](https://github.com/antinucleon/cxxnet) - Implementation of convolutional neural networks that run on the GPU/CPU

 #### General-Purpose Machine Learning